NOAH Compendium

 Pharmacokinetic properties

 Orally administered sodium salicylate is rapidly absorbed by passive diffusion, partially from the stomach, but mainly from the anterior part of the small intestine.
 Sodium salicylate distributes very well to the various tissues.
 Values of volume of distribution (Vd) are higher in the newborns.
 Half-lives are longer in the very young resulting in slower elimination of the substance.
 This is most prominent in animals up to 7-14 days of age.
-Metabolism takes place mainly in the endoplasmatic reticulum and the mitochondria of the liver cells.
+Metabolism takes place mainly in the endoplasmic reticulum and the mitochondria of the liver cells.

 Elimination occurs mainly via the urine, and the pH of the urine can have a major effect on this elimination (see also Overdose).